 Set in Seoul, between the years 1982 and 2016, Kim Jiyoung, Born 1982 follows one woman's psychological deterioration in the face of the ingrained prejudices against women in Korea.
 It took me on an emotional journey and gave me an honest look at life in the South East in the face of rigid misogyny.

 Author Cho Nam-Joo highlights the priorities given to males over females within the household, and the preferential and special treatments men receive in their professions.
 While females in the family are considered second rate and males are the prized possessions of the family.

 The book discusses the legal population guidelines and birth control policies that went on throughout the 1980s and 90s.

-It's not mentioned, but these policies were so extreme that sex-selective abortion was common practice in Korea in the mid 1980s to early 1990s, where selective female abortions where commonplace as male children were preferred.
+While it's not mentioned, these policies were so extreme that sex-selective abortion was common practice in Korea in the mid 1980s to early 1990s, where selective female abortions were commonplace as male children were preferred.

 It was a time in Korea when the family’s wealth was dependent upon the success of the male, with society believing it was up to him to bring honor and prosperity to the family.

 I found myself drawn into the protagonist's story, often feeling sorry for her, especially as her father faulted her for not being cautious enough, not being ‘ladylike’ enough, and not avoiding dangerous situations when she was being harassed by the men around her.